pratham-jaiswal/linkedin-company-ratings/README.md

 When you open a LinkedIn job page:

 1. Detects navigation changes in LinkedIn's interface.
-2. Extracts the company name from the job/company header using multiple fallback selectors.
+2. Extracts the organisation name from header using multiple fallback selectors.
-3. Fetches the company rating from Glassdoor's public search results HTML.
+3. Fetches the organisation rating from Glassdoor's public search results HTML.
-4. Inserts rating, review count, and glasdoor link of that company underneath the LinkedIn header block.
+4. Inserts rating, review count, and glasdoor link of that organisation underneath the LinkedIn header block.
-5. Updates automatically when switching between company/job pages.
+5. Updates automatically when switching between supported pages.

 All updates happen dynamically using DOM observers, so the data stays accurate even as LinkedIn changes content via client-side navigation.